Skip to main content

 Driving distance230 km (143 mi)

-Leave the coast behind as you head inland toward Borgarfjörður, a region steeped in saga history and natural beauty.
-This fertile valley was the setting for many of Iceland's ancient sagas, and you can feel the weight of history as you drive through vast farmlands.
-The area is home to some spectacular waterfalls, and you can also see the impressive Langjökull glacier gleaming in the distance.
-Consider adding optional activities like a relaxing soak at Krauma or Húsafell geothermal baths, where you can unwind in naturally heated pools surrounded by stunning scenery.
+Leave the dramatic coastline of Snæfellsnes behind as you head toward Borgarfjörður, a region steeped in saga history and natural beauty.
+This fertile valley was the setting for many of Iceland's ancient sagas, and you can feel the weight of history as you drive through vast farmlands and past historic sites.
+The area is home to some spectacular waterfalls, including the beautiful Hraunfossar, where crystal-clear water flows from beneath a lava field into the river below, creating delicate cascades along the rock face.
+Nearby, Barnafoss waterfall rushes through a narrow rocky gorge with legends of tragedy attached to its name.
+You'll also see the impressive Langjökull glacier gleaming in the distance.

 Staying inAkureyri area